-Jean Becker, senior director of Indigenous Initatives and Interim AVP, Human Rights, Equity & Inclusion, heads the Indigneous Initiatives Office, a central hub for First Nations, Inuit, and Métis researchers, faculty and staff, along with allies within the University of Waterloo campus community.
+Jean Becker, Associate Vice-President, Indigenous Relations and Interim AVP, Human Rights, Equity & Inclusion, heads the Office of Indigenous Relations, a central hub for First Nations, Inuit, and Métis researchers, faculty and staff, along with allies within the University of Waterloo campus community.
 Additionally, the office provides guidance, support and resources to develop a shared vision towards the goal of reconciliation.

 On 25 October 1784, Sir Frederick Haldimand, the governor of Québec, signed a decree that granted a tract of land to the Haudenosaunee (Iroquois), also known as the Six Nations, for their alliance with British forces during the American Revolution (1775-83).
 The Haldimand Tract extends by 10 kilometers on both sides of the Grand River, from its source in Dundalk Township to its mouth at Lake Erie.
 Originally, 950,000 acres was designated for the Haldimand Tract, today approximately 48,000 acres remain.
 Read more about the history and ongoing negotiations: Six Nations Lands and Resources.

 1821 map by Thomas Rideout showing "Indian Lands" along the Grand River, a portion of the Haldimand Tract.